 Monuments on the National Mall: Walk Through History

-Exploring the National Mall is one of the best free things to do in Washington DC with kids.
+Exploring the National Mall is one of the best free things to do in the city.
 This expansive area is filled with iconic monuments and memorials that tell the story of America’s history.
 If you’re feeling adventurous, consider visiting by bike.

 Why Visit: It’s a chance to walk through history and see some of the country’s most significant landmarks.